 What You Need for Salmon Puttanesca

 - Salmon: Wild king salmon is my favorite, and is generally in season May-September.
 In Los Angeles, I get my seafood from Santa Monica Seafood.
 As of publication of this post, Whole Foods seafood department has fresh (not previously frozen) wild King salmon for $26.99/pound.
 If wild king salmon is not available, substitute almost any other firm fish.
-Cod is a great choice.
+Cod, a firm, flaky white fleshed fish, is a great choice.

 - Pasta: Traditionally, pasta puttanesca was made with long noodles like spaghetti, but traditionally, it was also made on a whim with whatever the original cook had in the kitchen.
 In the same spirit, use what you have.
 Even a short, shaped pasta will be great, maybe even better because the curves will catch the good bits of the sauce.